majek/fluxcapacitor/README.md

                        selected PATH directory.
   --signal=SIGNAL      Use specified signal to interrupt blocking
                        syscall instead of SIGURG.
-  --idleness=TIMEOUT   Speed up time only when all processess were
-                       idle for more than TIMEOUT (50ms by default).
   --verbose,-v         Print more stuff.
   --help               Print this message.
 ```